Bingo? Knitting? Senior pickleball? What do retirees do with all their free time?

 Photography

-“Carolyn has a great eye,” said Christiane.
+“Carolyn has a great eye,” says Christiane.
 “She takes photos with her smartphone from her power chair as she zips around the neighborhood!”

-Following retirement, Carolyn got involved in music as a pit orchestra and band director for local community musicals.
+Following retirement, Carolyn became a pit orchestra and band director for local community musicals.

-Now 87, Carolyn resides at Holiday Winter Village and uses her smartphone camera to capture nature’s beauty in every season.
+Now 87, Carolyn resides at Holiday and uses her smartphone camera to capture the beauty of nature in every season.
 She also takes portraits of residents and gives each a printed photo framed in a decorative mat.

 Quilling

 After raising five children and running a farm, Mable retired at 62 along with her husband.
-She kicked off her retirement by taking up golf, basket weaving, macramé and sewing.
+She kicked off her newfound freedom by taking up several hobbies after retirement: golf, basket weaving, macramé and sewing.

-Now 101, the Holiday Winter Village resident is still adding craft hobbies to her list, most notably quilling.
+Now 101, Mable is still adding craft hobbies to her list, most notably quilling.
 Also called paper filigree, quilling is the art of rolling thin strips of paper into intricate designs.
-Although its origins are unknown, some suggest it began with the invention of paper in China around 100 AD or in ancient Egypt.
+Although its origins are unknown, some suggest it started with the invention of paper in China around AD 100 or in ancient Egypt.

 Mable also creates greeting cards decorated with quilling and crochets clothing hangers to donate to charitable auctions.

-But quilling and crafting aren’t Mable’s only sources of fun.
+But quilling and crafting aren’t Mable’s only retirement activities.
 Every day she plays bridge, euchre, pinochle, dominoes and mahjong with her neighbors.
 And yes, she plays to win.

 Painting

-Today, Wendy is 68 and a thriving resident of Holiday Winter Village, where painting has become her passion.
+Today, Wendy is 68 and a thriving resident of Holiday, where painting has become her passion.
 Its therapeutic ability to help Wendy relax and reduce stress pairs perfectly with its expressive aspects.
 Wendy gives her paintings to neighbors as gifts and has introduced painting therapy to the community’s grief support group.

 Woodworking

-Soon after moving to Holiday Winter Village, Tom wanted to go straight back home.
-He missed his woodshop, but his family wanted him to stay at Holiday.
-That’s when Katie Rousseau, the General Manager, got an idea.
-She offered Tom space on the community’s lower level to create his new woodshop.
+Soon after moving to Holiday, Tom wanted to go straight back home.
+He missed his woodshop, but his family wanted him to stay at the community.
+That’s when Katie, the General Manager, got an idea.
+She offered Tom space on the community’s lower level to create a new woodshop.

 Tom agreed to stay and resumed making canes out of hemp stalks he grew in his garden.
-He used to sell the canes at craft fairs but now only sells them upon request.
+He used to sell the canes at craft fairs, but now he only sells them upon request.

-When asked what advice he’d give regarding retirement, Tom said, “Don’t lose your interests.
+When asked what advice he’d give about what to do in retirement, Tom says, “Don’t lose your interests.
 Keep busy.”

 Quilting

-Theresa owned and operated a retail store in Frankenmuth for 21 years called Pewter Kingdom.
-About 16 years ago she retired at the age of 65 and began quilting because she liked the way it looked.
+Theresa owned and operated a retail store for 21 years called Pewter Kingdom.
+About 16 years ago, she retired at 65 and started quilting because she liked the way it looked.

 In fact, Theresa taught herself how to quilt with a kit she purchased at a quilt show and never looked back.
-At Holiday Winter Village, she lives in a two-bedroom apartment and dedicates her second bedroom to the craft.
+At Holiday, she lives in a two-bedroom apartment and dedicates her second bedroom to the craft.

-Theresa’s retirement advice is, “Start a hobby…do something.
+Theresa’s advice on life after retirement is, “Start a hobby…do something.
 Keep learning things.
 Don’t just sit around and do nothing!”

 Jewelry-making

-The 75-year-old Vietnam veteran has been making jewelry for about 10 years at Holiday Alexis Gardens in Toledo, Ohio.
+Allen is a 75-year-old Vietnam veteran who’s been making jewelry for about 10 years at his Holiday community.

-The idea came to him a few years ago after he started making necklaces with beads left over from community crafting events.
+The idea came to him a few years ago, after he started making necklaces with beads left over from community crafting events.
 As his creativity grew, he designed earrings and bracelets.
-Residents make special requests, and Al’s satisfaction in creating beautiful jewelry for others continues to expand.
+Now, residents make special requests, and Allen’s satisfaction in creating beautiful jewelry for others continues to grow.

-The retired machinist also enjoys lending a hand around the community and was recently given the community’s High Five Hero award for his contributions.
+The retired machinist also enjoys lending a hand around the community and was recently given a High Five Hero award for his contributions.

 What do YOU want out of retirement?
 We've created a worksheet to help you figure it out.